CommunityToolkit/MVVM-Samples/docs/mvvm/Messenger.md

 The `Messenger` class takes care of delivering messages to all the registered recipients.
 Note that a recipient can subscribe to messages of a specific type.
 Note that inherited message types are not registered in the default `Messenger` implementation.

-In order to avoid memory leaks, remember to unregister recipients when you don't need them anymore.
+When a recipient is not needed anymore, you should unregister it so that it will stop receiving messages.
 You can unregister either by message type, by registration token, or by recipient:

 ```csharp
 // Unregisters the recipient from a message type